Skip to content

 Constellation

 Vega is located in the constellation Lyra.
-Lyra is a relatively small constellation, sandwiched between the larger Cygnus and Hercules, and Vega stands out in this part of the sky as the brightest of the stars that form the constellation’s distinctive lyre-shaped asterism.
+Lyra is a relatively small constellation, sandwiched between the larger Cygnus and Hercules.
+Vega stands out in this part of the sky as the brightest of the stars that form the constellation’s distinctive lyre-shaped asterism.
 Sulafat, Lyra’s second brightest star, is considerably fainter, with a visual magnitude of 3.261.

 Interesting deep sky objects in Lyra include the planetary nebula Messier 57 (the Ring Nebula), the bright globular cluster Messier 56, the open cluster NGC 6791 and the interacting triplet of galaxies designated as NGC 6745.